dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

 	void Delete() const;
 };
 ```

-We will declare our Texture constructor such that it will load our image and create a texture.
+We will declare our Texture constructor such that it will load our image and generate and configure a texture.
 Textures are generated with `glTexImage2D()` and we need to pass following parameters to it.

-* First argument - texture target, which is `GL_TEXTURE_2D` for now
+- First argument - texture target, which is `GL_TEXTURE_2D` for now
-* Second arg - the mipmap level, for which we want to generate this texture
+- Second arg - the mipmap level, for which we want to generate this texture
-* Third arg - the format in which we want to save texture, it's `RGB` because our image contains that data only
+- Third arg - the format in which we want to save the texture on GPU, it's `RGB` because our image contains that data only
-* Fourth and Fifth argument defines the width and height
+- Fourth and Fifth argument defines the width and height
-* Sixth argument will always be 0.
+- Sixth argument will always be 0.
-* 7th arg tells the format (RGB) and data type (`GL_UNSIGNED_BYTE`) of our image
+- The seventh argument specifies the format (e.g., `GL_RGB`) and the data type (e.g., `GL_UNSIGNED_BYTE`) of the source image data.
-* 8th arg is the actual image data
+- The eighth argument is a pointer to the image data.

 ```cpp
 Texture::Texture(const char* imagePath, GLenum slot, GLenum format, GLenum pixelType)